ssjh23/chord-go/README.md

 To add/edit/delete more functions to the gRPC server:

 1. Add/Edit/Delete whatever messages and services in the `/proto` folder.
 Add as many proto files for the messages, but keep the services to one file `service_chord.proto`
-2. Run the following command as defined in the Makefile to compule the proto files
+2. Run the following command as defined in the Makefile to compile the proto files
    ```
    make proto
    ```